 See all our ceramic heishi beads.

-They're a good compromise if you're looking for a natural, colorful and light material because you can't stand overweight jewelry.
+Either natural or dyed, they are much lighter than shell or ceramic heishi beads.
+They're a good compromise if you're looking for a natural, colorful and light material, because you can't stand jewelry that's too heavy.

 You can match them with gemstone beads if weight isn't an issue for you.
+The result is a hippie style that's both casual and trendy!

 Find all our wooden and coconut heishi beads.

-They are heavy, so if you're using elastic thread, don't use too much.
+They're heavy, so if you're using elastic thread, don't use too much.

 See all our metal heishi beads.